Cindy Byrd

 Cindy Byrd (born January 18, 1973) is an American accountant and politician.
 She has served as the Oklahoma State Auditor and Inspector since 2019.

 Byrd is from Coalgate, Oklahoma.
 She graduated from East Central University in 1997, earning a Bachelor of Science in accounting.
 In 2003, she became a certified public accountant.
 In January 2013, Byrd became the deputy state auditor under Gary Jones.
 She was elected Oklahoma State Auditor in the 2018 elections.
 She was reelected to a second term in the 2022 elections.

-Early life
+Early life and career

 Byrd was born and raised in Coalgate, Oklahoma the daughter of Archie and Mary Eddings.
 In 1991, she graduated from Coalgate High School and went on to attend East Central University.
 She graduated with a Bachelor of Science in Accounting in 1996.